Enars/pathfinder/README.md

 # pathfinder
-A* algorithm for finding paths in a multidimensional array
+Visualization of an A* algorithm for finding paths in a multidimensional array